timmaurice/lovelace-rss-accordion/README.md

 - Display items from a `sensor` entity _(like one from the Feed Parser integration)_ or an `event` entity _(like one from the core `feedreader` integration)_.
 - Each item is displayed in a collapsible accordion.
 - Option to only allow one item to be open at a time.
-- "NEW" pill for articles published within the last 30 minutes.
+- "NEW" pill for recent articles (published within the last hour by default, and configurable).
 - Visited articles are greyed out to easily distinguish them from unread ones.
+- Displays a hero image if the feed item provides a dedicated `image` URL.
+When a hero image is shown, any images inside the summary are hidden to prevent duplicates.
 - Option to open the first (latest) item on card load.
 - Customizable number of items to display.